-Vasculitis is a term for a group of rare diseases that have in common inflammation of blood vessels.
+Vasculitis is a term for a group of rare diseases that cause inflammation of blood vessels.
 These vessels include arteries and veins.
 There are many types of vasculitis, and they may vary greatly in symptoms, severity and duration.
 Most types of vasculitis are rare, and the causes are generally not known.
 Vasculitis affects persons of both sexes and all ages.
 A few forms of vasculitis affect certain groups of people.
 For instance, Kawasaki disease occurs only in children.
 IgA Vasculitis (Henoch-Schönlein) is much more common in children than adults.
-On the other hand, giant cell arteritis occurs only in adults over 50 years old.
+On the other hand, giant cell arteritis occurs only in adults over 50-years-old.

 Vasculitis can result in poor blood flow to tissues throughout the body, such as the lungs, nerves and skin.
 Thus, vasculitis has a wide range of signs and symptoms (what you see and feel), such as:

 On the other hand, vasculitis of the kidneys may produce no symptoms at first but is still a serious problem.
 Vasculitis can be mild or disabling, or even lead to death.
 Patients can have one episode of vasculitis or have repeated episodes over several years.

 We do not know what causes most types of vasculitis.
 Genetic factors (different genes) appear be somewhat important in the disease.
 Vasculitis is thought to be an autoimmune disease, which means the body comes under attack by its own immune system.
 In vasculitis, the immune system attacks blood vessels.
 Some cases of vasculitis are caused by reactions to medicines.
 Also, some chronic (long-term) infections, including with hepatitis C or hepatitis B virus, can cause vasculitis.